jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Getting-Started/Business-Traffic-Separation.md

 - Apply for 1 elastic IP

 ## Procedures
-- Step 1: Log in to the console of JD Cloud, and enter the list page of ENI, and click Create to create an ENI.
+- Step 1: Log in to the console of JD Cloud & AI, and enter the list page of ENI, and click Create to create an ENI.

 - Step 2: Create one ENI in the external subnet and the management subnet respectively